Contact

 Cutting Your First Strip

-Remember, we're going to measure the width of your first strip using the markings on the ruler, not the cutting mat.
-Now there are three places you can line your ruler up to cut a 2 1/2-inch square like we're doing in the picture below:
+Remember, we will measure the width of your first strip using the markings on the ruler, not the cutting mat.
+Once you're sure your ruler is aligned correctly, make your next cut.
+You now have a perfectly cut 2 1/2-inch strip.
+Congratulations!

 Cross-Cutting Your Strips